shotover/shotover-proxy/docs/src/transforms.md

 - CassandraSinkSingle:
     # The IP address and port of the upstream cassandra node/service.
     remote_address: "127.0.0.1:9042"
-    # When true creates an AST for the query.
-    # When false the AST is not created, this saves CPU for straight passthrough cases (no processing on the query).
-    result_processing: true
 ```

 Note: this will just pass the query to the remote node.
 No cluster discovery or routing occurs with this transform.